Madhavgaba18/swiggy-clone/readme.md

-# This is a Food Delivery app created by using Swiggy open APIs
+# This is a work in progress - Food Delivery app created by using Swiggy open APIs